 A student may petition for relaxation of or modification to any rules in the handbook by first submitting a written petition to the GSC.
-Such a petition should contain at least the signature of the advisor; a letter of support from the advisor would strengthen the petition.
+Such a petition should contain a letter of support from the advisor.
 If the GSC does not approve the petition, the student may make use of the petition procedures of the Graduate School.